jersson/microservices-templates/00-node/00-template/README.md

 **How to run the code** </br>

-Run this commmand in the console:
+Run this command in the console:
 ```console
 npm start
 ```